jon-chun/jon-chun/README.md

 ## Organizations
 ---

+* <a href="https://www.nist.gov/aisi/artificial-intelligence-safety-institute-consortium-aisic">US NIST AI Safety Institute Consortium</a>
+  - **Principle Investigator* (2024-) for the <a href="https://www.mla.org/">Modern Language Association</a>
+  - **<a href="https://news.mla.hcommons.org/2024/04/16/mla-will-participate-in-department-of-commerce-consortium-dedicated-to-ai-safety/">Announcement</a>**: For over 100 years, the MLA has become the principle organization of scholars in language and literature with over 25,000 members in over 100 countries.
+The MLA is joining more than 200 of the nation’s leading artificial intelligence (AI) stakeholders to participate in a US Department of Commerce initiative to support the development and deployment of trustworthy and safe AI.
+Established by the Department of Commerce’s National Institute of Standards and Technology (NIST) on 8 February 2024, the US AI Safety Institute Consortium (AISIC) brings together AI creators and users, academics, government and industry researchers, and civil society organizations to meet this mission.The MLA-sponsored team will be led by Katherine Elkins and Jon Chun at Kenyon College.
+The team will evaluate model capabilities with a special focus on linguistic edge cases and ethical frameworks.

+The AISIC includes companies and organizations on the front lines of developing and using AI systems as well as the civil society and academic teams building the foundational understanding AI’s potential to transform our society.
+Consortium members represent the nation’s largest companies and innovative startups; creators of the world’s most advanced AI systems and hardware; representatives of professions with deep engagement in AI’s use today; state and local governments; and nonprofits.
+The consortium will also work with organizations from other nations in order to establish interoperable and effective safety around the world.

+* <a href="https://humancenteredailab.org/portfolio/">Human Centered AI Lab.Org</a>
+  - **Cofounder* (2023-)
+  - **About**: Our mission is to facilitate efficient collaboration on interdisciplinary AI between individual researchers and domain experts separated by geographic, organizational, doctrinal, and legal divisions.
+We focus on human-centered AI topics like safety, bias, explainability, ethics, and policy grounded in careful experimentation and expert interpretation.
+Our goal is to enable fast, focused and flexible research funding and collaboration overlooked by traditional institutional research structures.
+We are a purely volunteer and wholly virtual non-profit corporation conducting human-centered AI research and education in the public interest.

 * <a href="https://www.helixcenter.org/">The Helix Center</a>, NY, NY
   - **Executive Committee** (2022-)
   - **Round-Table**: <a href="https://www.helixcenter.org/participants/jon-chun/">Living in Difficult Times</a>, Nov 19, 2022
   - **About**: The original inspiration for interdisciplinary forums arose from the observations by our director, Dr. Edward Nersessian, of the constraints in both communication and creativity among scientists at professional meetings, fueled both by narrow specialization and the grant process, that with its demand for sharply defined investigation seemed, in fact, to be limiting curiosity and inquiry.
 This motivated him to form discussion groups drawing on multiple disciplines, the creative productivity of which inspired the formation of the Philoctetes Center for the Multidisciplinary Study of the Imagination.
   - **Mission**: The primary mission of The Helix Center is to draw together leaders from distinct spheres of knowledge in the arts, humanities, sciences, and technology for interdisciplinary roundtables, the unique format of which potentiates new ideas, new questions, and facilitates emergent creative qualities of mind less possible in conventional collaborations.
 Such a drawing together of leaders of various disciplines irrespective of their academic affiliation allows the Helix Center to function as a kind of university without walls.
 In addition, through audience attendance and its Q&A engagement with the roundtable participants, and live streamed and archived events, we aim to expand public understanding and appreciation of the sciences and technology, the arts and humanities.

 <br></br>